 How can we connect with the audience of a live presentation?

 Giving a talk is not an easy task.
-In this video, dr. Krpan shows how body language, gestures and posture can influence the final effect of delivering a talk to a live audience.
-This includes also the modulation of the voice and eye contact with the public.
+In this video, Dr. Krpan shows how body language, gestures and posture can influence the final effect of delivering a talk to a live audience.
+This also includes the modulation of the voice and eye contact with the public.